3disturbed/SwatchThis/README.md

 Double-click the index.html file, or summon it through your favorite web browser.
 And lo, the application shall appear before your very eyes, ready for your creative exploits!

-##Usage: How to Ride the Unicorn 🦄🎨
+## Usage: How to Ride the Unicorn 🦄🎨

-Add Swatches:
+## Add Swatches:

 Click the Add Swatch button to introduce a new color to your palette.
 It's as easy as convincing a shrubbery to dance!

-Remove Swatches:
+## Remove Swatches:

 Click the Remove Swatch button to bid farewell to the least favorite color swatch.
 Goodbye, and may you find it in a better palette!
 Lock All Swatches:

 With a single click, lock or unlock all swatches simultaneously.
 It's like putting all your knights in a protective moat or releasing them to gallop freely.

-Save the Palette:
+## Save the Palette:

-Click the Save Palette button, enter your desired dimensions, and watch as your palette transforms into a magnificent image ready to be displayed, shared, or used in your next artistic conquest.
+Click the Save Palette button, enter your desired dimensions, Confirm if you want some hex code on the tiles and watch as your palette transforms into a magnificent image ready to be displayed, shared, or used in your next artistic conquest.

-Randomize with the Space Bar:
+## Randomize with the Space Bar:

 Press the space bar to unleash a whirlwind of color changes across your swatches.
 Just make sure you're not mid-sword fight!
 Contribution: Join the Knights of the Color Table 🏇🎨